ghostiek/StatsResources/Contributing.md

 Any help to this project would be greatly appreciated!
 Here are the different methods through which you may contribute, they are all fairly straightforward.

+### Through our Discord

+The most straightforward way to go, as it doesn't even require a GitHub account, would be to join our [Discord Server](https://discordapp.com/invite/PPvDstH) and add your resource to the #resource channel.

 ### Opening an Issue manually

 Click on the Topic Name template and just fill in accordingly!